vasilakisfil/Introspected-REST/README.md

 In the application level, the client starts content negotiation (or content selection), usually asking for only one Media Type.

-When we say Media Type, we mean Internet media types that were originally defined in [RFC2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols (HTTP, SIP, CoAP, etc ).
+Media Types, or Internet Media Types were originally defined in [RFC 2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols.
 A Media Type provides information about the structure of the content and the message format used in the data it describes.
+**Media Types and the content negotiation in general, are not restricted to HTTP only**.
+Although HTTP is one of the most popular application network protocols today, the Media Types and content negotiation can be found in other (mostly text-based) protocols as well like SIP, CoAP, QUIC etc.

-In the HTTP this is achieved by using the `Accept` header while server responds with `Content-Type` header.
+In the HTTP the content negotiation is achieved by a client using the `Accept` header which denotes the Media Types that it can understand, in a preference order.
+Then the server responds with a Media Type proposed by the client in `Content-Type` header.

 `application/json` is a Media Type that denotes that the data format of the requested representation is in JSON data format.